Rupert Degas: Theatre

 Having been a regular Newsrevue performer at the Canal Café Theatre and at the Edinburgh Fringe, Degas made his West End theatre debut in Stones in His Pockets at The Duke of York's Theatre and the New Ambassadors Theatre, and then in the original Olivier Award winning London cast of The 39 Steps at The Tricycle Theatre before transferring to The Criterion Theatre in Piccadilly Circus.
 He has also performed in several plays at The Battersea Arts Centre, Latchmere Theatre and The Southwark Playhouse.

 Radio and podcasts

 On radio, Degas has performed in over eighty plays and series, most notably Grovers Mill, and the BBC productions of The Brightonomicon, Dirk Gently, The Hitchhiker's Guide to the Galaxy, and Starship Titanic.
 He also played Pantalaimon in the full cast audio production of His Dark Materials.
-Degas is also a regular contributor to the weekly satirical podcast A Rational Fear.